telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-test.md

 ---
 # Desktop Tests in Test Studio

 Test Studio recording feature supports various desktop applications.
-To be able to initiate recording session against specific application, you need to define which is this in the desktop test.
+To initiate recording session against specific application, you need to define which in the desktop test.

 This article guides you through the desktop test configuration process.